Overview

 • Early-escape heuristics to reduce unnecessary iterations

-At extreme zoom depths, GPU precision eventually becomes mathematically insufficient—not due to performance limits, but due to representational limits.
+At extreme Mandelbrot zoom depths, GPU precision eventually becomes mathematically insufficient—not due to performance limits, but due to representational limits.
 Mandelbrot Metal explicitly detects this transition point.

 Rather than pushing the GPU past safe precision, the app hands off responsibility to the CPU in a controlled manner (see Deep Mode below).